2025 STUDENT REPRESENTATIVE COUNCIL ELECTIONS

 CAMPAIGNING

-Only UNSW students may campaign for the Arc SRC election (Foundation students may not campaign).
-All campaign material must bear the name and student number of a candidate or ticket contact person who is authorising and taking responsibility of such material.
+Only UNSW students may campaign for the Arc SRC election (UNSW College students may not campaign).
+All campaign material must bear the name and student number of a candidate or name of ticket contact person who is authorising and taking responsibility of such material.

 In accordance with 10.3(o) of the Arc Regulations, the Returning Officer has supplied Campaigning Guidelines to supplement 10.24.